pydata/xarray/doc/user-guide/io.rst

 .. tip::

-    xarray's lazy loading of remote or on-disk datasets is often but not always desirable.
+    Xarray's lazy loading of remote or on-disk datasets is often but not always desirable.
 Before performing computationally intense operations, it is often a good idea to load a Dataset (or DataArray) entirely into memory by invoking the :py:meth:`Dataset.load` method.